Workplace Mediation

 Contact Harbour Mediation

-If you are dealing with a workplace dispute and would like to explore whether mediation could help, please contact Harbour Mediation to discuss your circumstances and next steps.
-Early intervention can often prevent escalation, but mediation remains highly effective even once formal processes or legal proceedings are underway.
+If you are an employer or employee dealing with a workplace dispute and would like to explore whether mediation could help, please contact Harbour Mediation to discuss your circumstances and next steps.
+Early intervention can often prevent escalation.
 All consultations are confidential.